NickMonks/Monzowler/README.md

 # Requirements

-For information regarding assumed requirements of the home task assigment check this document.
+For information regarding assumed requirements check docs/requirements.md.

 # How to Run